niels4/live-demo-vanillajs/README.md

 This project can be served by any plain static http server.

-Preview the demo using github pages by visitin the url [https://niels4.github.io/live-demo-vanillajs](https://niels4.github.io/live-demo-vanillajs)
+Preview the demo using github pages by visiting the url [https://niels4.github.io/live-demo-vanillajs/](https://niels4.github.io/live-demo-vanillajs/)

 ## Developer Instructions